ZuziakF/Filip_Zuziak_Portfolio/README.md

 Collision detection is handled per frame between the ball and both paddles, reversing the ball's direction on contact, while hitting either side wall scores a point and resets the ball to the center with a randomized direction.
 The game keeps score for both sides and displays it live on screen.

+Built following a YouTube tutorial to learn game loop structure, collision handling, and OOP patterns in C++.

 ### [Snake Game](<./Snake Game>)
 * **Tech Stack:** `Python`, `turtle`